top of page

 Staff Psychologist

 Sarah Morris, Ph.D., is a staff psychologist at the Pediatric Anxiety Research Center at Bradley Hospital and a Clinical Instructor in the Department of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University.
 Dr. Morris received her B.A. from Haverford College and her Ph.D. from the University of Pennsylvania.
 She completed her pre-doctoral internship and post-doctoral fellowship through the Clinical Psychology Training Program at Brown University.
 Dr. Morris specializes in the use of exposure and response prevention therapy for pediatric OCD and related disorders.
-Her research interests include better understanding the underlying mechanisms of pediatric OC-spectrum disorders, including OCD, trichotillomania, and tic disorders. Â In her free time, Dr. Morris enjoys spending time with her wife and son, being active outdoors, cooking new recipes, and traveling to see family and friends in different parts of the country.
+Her research interests include better understanding the underlying mechanisms of pediatric OC-spectrum disorders, including OCD, trichotillomania, and tic disorders.
+In her free time, Dr. Morris enjoys spending time with her wife and son, being active outdoors, cooking new recipes, and travel.

 Erin O'Connor, Ph.D.